Strong Approximation of Stochastic Allen-Cahn Equation with White Noise

 For a slightly different version of the stochastic Allen--Cahn equation with space-time white noise, \cite[Theorem 3.1]{YZ17(JMAA)} got a convergence rate in probability sense for spectral Galerkin approximations.
 The first result on strong approximations of second order SPDEs with monotone drifts driven by space-time white noise is given in \cite[Corollary 6.17]{BJ(SPA)} for SPDEs with polynomial drifts.
 There the authors obtained the strong convergence rate for a temporally semidiscrete nonlinearity-truncated, Euler-type scheme.
 Their method was then used in \cite{BGJK17} to a nonlinearity-truncated, fully discrete scheme for the stochastic Allen--Cahn equation with space-time white noise.
 The authors proved that

 for any $\beta\in (0,1/2)$, where $u_N^m$ denotes the numerical solution and $N,M$ are the dimension of spectral Galerkin and the number of temporal steps, respectively.
-The authors in \cite{BCH18} analyzed strong convergence rates of some temporal splitting scheme of the stochastic Allen--Cahn equation with space-time white noise based on the explicit solvability of the phase flow of ${\rm d}X/{\rm d}t=(X-u^3)$, and \cite{Wan18} gave sharp strong convergence rate of a tamed fully discrete exponential integrator for SPDE with cubic nonlinearity and negative leading coefficient.
+The authors in \cite{BCH18(IMA)} analyzed the strong convergence rate of a temporal splitting scheme of the stochastic Allen--Cahn equation with space-time white noise based on the explicit solvability of the phase flow of ${\rm d}u/{\rm d}t=(u-u^3)$, and \cite{Wan18} gave sharp strong convergence rate of a tamed fully discrete exponential integrator for SPDE with cubic nonlinearity and negative leading coefficient.